 General and administrative expense consists primarily of compensation, benefits and other employee-related expenses for personnel in our administrative, finance, legal, information technology, investor relations, business development and human resource functions.
-Other costs include the legal costs of pursuing patent protection of our intellectual property, general and administrative related facility and information technology infrastructure costs and professional fees for accounting and legal services.
-We anticipate increases in expenses related to legal fees, accounting fees, costs for director and officer liability insurance, fees for investor relations services and costs associated with implementing and complying with corporate governance, internal controls and similar requirements applicable to public companies.
+Other general and administrative costs include the legal costs of pursuing patent protection of our intellectual property, facility and information technology infrastructure costs and professional fees for accounting and legal services.
+We anticipate that our general and administrative expenses will increase in the future as we support our continued research and development activities.
+We also anticipate continued expenses associated with being a public company, including costs for audit, legal, regulatory and tax-related services, costs for director and officer liability insurance, and costs associated with complying with corporate governance, internal controls and similar requirements applicable to public companies.
 We charge all general and administrative expenses to operations as incurred.